 In this case, the word “unsecured” means that no collateral is required.
 This is the opposite of a secured loan in which you must put up collateral, such as real estate, in order to be approved.

 Unsecured Loans are a Popular Choice

 There are many reasons why unsecured funding has become a popular choice among many businesses.
-As noted above, and often times the biggest benefit, no collateral is required.
-This takes some of the risk out of the borrowing process.
+As noted above, and oftentimes the biggest benefit, no collateral is required.
+This takes some of the risks out of the borrowing process.

 Since you are not using any collateral, you can expect the lender to attach a higher interest rate to your loan.
 In short, this means you will pay more on a monthly basis as well as over the course of your loan.
 This is one of the trade-offs you must be comfortable with if you are going to opt for unsecured funding instead of a secured loan.

 There are hundreds upon hundreds of financial institutions that offer unsecured funding.